f4exb/sdrangel/sdrgui/readme.md

 <h4>4.9.
 Phosphor display stroke strength</h4>

 This controls the stroke strength when phosphor display is engaged (4.C).
+The histogram value is incremented by this value at each new FFT until the maximum (red) is reached.

 <h4>4.A.
 Trace intensity</h4>